A mindfulness question to contemplate, “What does it mean to be spiritual?”

 - This love can rage with a fierce grace to restore dharma.

 - This love can move like Kali, the destroyer of worlds.

 - This love can also bow in acceptance and let go.

 - This love can laugh like a child, work hard to pay bills, and do its duty with dignity.

-- This love can move to help with such tender gentleness, and it can equally move to pick up its sword and fight.
+- This love can move to help tender gentleness, and it can equally move to pick up its sword and fight.

 - This love moves cleanly, without arrogance, and is not driven by personal fear or desire.

-We feel open when we move with life.
-Even anger, sadness, even wielding a sword of truth can be an open movement of clean, wise dharma.
+We feel open when we move with the wisdom of life.
+Even anger, sadness, even wielding a sword of truth can be an open movement of wisdom led action.

-This is not an excuse for breaking dharma.
-This is not a get out of jail free card for the ego to hijack another truth and use it to cause more suffering.
-This is an invitation to spot the tricky fox of the ignorant ego-mind, as it builds its false images of self.
+This is an invitation for us to spot the tricky fox of the ignorant ego-mind, as it builds its false images of self posing as “being spiritual.”

-Here spiritual and physical collapse as mere concepts in the mind.
-Sandcastles built on the seashore by the ancient child mind at play.
-There is only awareness.
-There is no person.
-Beware my friends of the “spiritual identity”, it is amongst the trickiest of tricksters.
-It uses the appearance of truth and distorts it to keep your mind in prison and poisoned.
+Beware my friends of the “spiritual identity”; it is the trickiest of tricksters.
+It uses the appearance of truth and distorts it to keep our minds in prison.